shajeebtm/iTunes-AppleScripts/README.md

 Pre-requisites :
-- MacBook as these scripts can be used only on MacOS.
+- MacBook or MacBook-pro or MacBook-air as these scripts can be used only on MacOS.
-- IPad, IPhone , Ipod etc
+- Ipad or Iphone , Ipod etc where music is stored.